scottscharl/weather-api-v2/README.md

 # Scott's Simple Weather API

-Deploy an Express.js API to serve up weather data for a location you define, for free!
+Deploy an Express.js API to serve up weather data for a location you define.

 Your server caches the weather data for 5 minutes so you don't exceed the One Call API's free tier limit of 1,000 requests per day.